What should I do if I am arrested for DUI or DWAI?

 3. Challenge the state’s evidence at a trial.

 The prosecutor must prove that you are guilty beyond a reasonable doubt.
 The burden is on the state to prove that you are guilty.
 You don’t have to prove anything.
 An attorney can challenge the sufficiency of the evidence against you.
 You may not have been drinking at all.
 The breathalyzer may have been improperly calibrated or administered.
 The blood sample may have been tainted.
 The technicians may have had insufficient training to perform the tests.
 If the proper procedures weren’t followed it casts doubt on the reliability of the state’s evidence.
 A good attorney knows how to draw out this kind of evidence and create doubt in the minds of jurors.
 If the prosecutor can’t prove beyond a reasonable doubt that you were driving while your ability was impaired, then the jury must find you not guilty.

 4. Representation in plea negotiations and sentencing.

 Sometimes it is in your best interests to accept a plea bargain from the prosecutor.
 An attorney can negotiate the terms of your plea and advise you of any alternatives.
 If you receive a favorable offer, the judge can still reject the plea bargain at your sentencing hearing.
 An attorney can argue on your behalf at sentencing and present evidence in your favor.

-Contact Marshall R. Sumrall for a free consultation.
+Contact the Sumrall Law Office for a free consultation.

-If you need representation for a DUI or DWAI offense call attorney Marshall R. Sumrall today for a free consultation, or inquire online and receive a response within 24 hours.
+If you need representation for a DUI or DWAI offense call attorney Marshall R. Sumrall today for a free consultation, or inquire online and speak to a lawyer today about your case.
 Colorado’s DUI enforcement policy has developed into a complex machine that is often confusing to navigate.
-Whether you are local or were visiting from out of town, Mr. Sumrall is here to assist you with your DUI, DWAI, or DUID case.
+Whether you are local or were visiting from out of town, the Sumrall Law Office is here to assist you with your DUI, DWAI, or DUID case.